waterbycounty

 What's happening with rivers in Salt Lake County right now?

-Salt Lake County's primary USGS streamgage on the JORDAN RIVER @ CUDAHY LANE is currently reading 176 cubic feet per second — 114% of the long-term mean of 154.3 cfs.
+Salt Lake County's primary USGS streamgage on the JORDAN RIVER @ CUDAHY LANE has a pipeline snapshot of 176 cubic feet per second — 114% of the long-term mean of 154.3 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Salt Lake County water compare to the Utah average?